zhoroh/Javascript_/README.md

 # Javascript_
-summary of what i learnt in the text.
+summary of what i learnt in the javascript_ninja text.